MicrosoftDocs/memdocs/sccm/core/servers/manage/checklist-for-installing-update-1606.md

  The first time you use a Configuration Manager consoles after the update has been installed, you will be prompted to update that console.
 To do so, you must run Configuration Manager setup on the computer that hosts the console, and then select the option to update the console.
 We recommend that you do not delay installing the update to the console.

  **Known issues for this update**
-  The following issues apply when you view the Update Pack Installation Status:
+  The following issues apply when you view the update pack installation status:
   - When updating from version 1602 to 1606, the step **Extract update package payload** displays a Status of **Not started**, even though the download has completed.
   - When updating from version 1511 to 1606, some steps will show a status of **Completed** but will not display a value for **Last Update Time**.